priyankarpal/projectshut/contributing.md

     pnpm dev
     ```

-6. Make sure all the test cases pass

-    ```
-    pnpm test
-    ```

-7. After done you can now push this changes, for doing that follow the following command chain
+6. After done you can now push this changes, for doing that follow the following command chain

     - `git status` (Shows the changed files)
     - `git add .` (Will add all the files to staging area)